aimeeu/web-unified-docs/.github/PULL_REQUEST_TEMPLATE/nomad_pull_request_template.md

 **Please link to the related Nomad repo code PR!** if there is one.
 Aimee does look at the code PR description, Jira ticket, and/or GH issue before reviewing docs content.

-Please include links to GitHub issues, documentation, or similar which is relevant to this PR.
-If this is a bug fix, please ensure related issues are linked so they will close when this PR is merged.
+Include links to GitHub issues, documentation, or similar which is relevant to this PR.
+If this is a docs bug fix, please ensure related issues are linked so they will close when this PR is merged.

 // GH-Jira integration generates the link and updates the Jira ticket.